POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/binary_population.rst

 for example, to test a specific population of binaries with custom parameters.

-The initialisation of the BinaryPopulation object
+The initialization of the BinaryPopulation object
 -------------------------------------------------

 To create a ``BinaryPopulation`` object, you need to provide a set of parameters that define the population's characteristics.